-- Undergraduate preparation in chemistry and related areas equivalent to a chemistry major which includes at least one year each of physical and organic chemistry with laboratories, and one course each in analytical and inorganic chemistry.
+- Undergraduate preparation in chemistry that includes at least two courses each of physical and organic chemistry with associated laboratories, and one course each in analytical and inorganic chemistry.

 Applicants may be admitted with specific program-defined course deficiencies provided that the deficiencies amount to no more than two courses.
 The student is expected to satisfy deficiency requirements within three enrolled semesters.
 The deficiencies are monitored by the Graduate School and the individual graduate program unit.
 No course credits earned in making up deficiencies may be counted as program credits required for the degree.